 Turned out there was nothing they could do.
 My timeframe was eight weeks.
 The oncologist told me two to four months.
 “Definitely not six.”

 The strange thing is, having that timeframe, it felt like a weight had been lifted off me.
 I feel so much better not having hospital appointments, not having chemo.
 Yes, everything has changed.
 But inside, I’m still me.

 As I write this, Michael is still going to work.
 It seems a good thing, until we decide it’s time to stop.

 I’m on oxygen 24/7, and Deborah comes over every day to give me my anti-clotting injection in my stomach – I couldn’t bear to do that myself.
 I have to be in a wheelchair to go out, but I still go to my nephew’s kapa haka, and of course I go to William’s rugby.
 I have to go, no matter what the weather, because I can’t go next year.

 I had some things I wanted to do with Michael.
 I rebooked our wedding anniversary dinner, which we missed out on during my treatment.
 I’d been wanting to try this really nice restaurant here in Dunedin, Pier 24.
 So I’ve ticked that off, and I’ve also ticked off getting a family photograph.

 I’ve told you the importance of knowing all of the symptoms of breast cancer.
-Please, help me share this story with other women by donating to the New Zealand Breast Cancer Foundation so they can continue their valuable education work.
+Please, help me share this story with other women by donating to Breast Cancer Foundation NZ so they can continue their valuable education work.
 With your help we can save lives.

 Thank you for your consideration.

 If you’d like to donate towards Leanne’s legacy , we’ll be able to educate more New Zealand women – mums, sisters, daughters – about the lesser-known signs of breast cancer.
-To donate to the Foundation’s education programmes: Phone 0508 105 105 OR please donate online.
+To donate to the Foundation’s education programmes, please donate online.